rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ## 0.7 July 2013

+This release didn't have many breaking language changes that require lengthy explanation beyond the short release notes, but there were many improvements to the libraries this time, and it feels like the standard library is beginning to reflect the final design.

 ### Cloning vs. copying

 The `copy` keyword is being removed in favor of traits.
 Explicit copying is now performed with the `clone` method of the `Clone` trait, which can automatically be derived with `#[deriving(Clone)]`. `Clone` is part of the Rust prelude so is always in scope.